-indicators are used to verify how the environmental or social characteristics promoted by the financial product are attained.
+indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

 The sustainability indicators used to demonstrate the promotion of the environmental and/or social characteristics are: